What is the Festa della Salute?

 The selected project, designed by Baldassare Longhena, is a spacious baroque church, with an octagonal shape, surmounted by a big dome that recalls those of the San Marco Basilica.
 Started in 1631, the church was sacred on the 21st of November 1687.
 On the main altar in the Basilica di Santa Maria della Salute, you can see beautifully sculpted marble figures, with Virgin Mary holding Jesus and casting her holy protection over another woman: Venice!

-Since the church was sacred on the 21st of November, the Thanksgiving pilgrimage takes place on this very same day every year: many thousands of believers and nonbelievers walk through the city, cross a pontoon-bridge that connects the side of Santa Maria del Giglio in the San Marco district, to the Dorsoduro district and march towards the Church.
+Since the church was sacred on the 21st of November, the Thanksgiving pilgrimage takes place on this very same day every year.
+Thousands of believers and nonbelievers walk through the city, cross a pontoon-bridge that crosses the Grand Canal from Santa Maria del Giglio, and march towards the Church.
 Once there, people pray and light up a candle for the Virgin Mary.
 It’s a very appreciated and dear feast to the Venetian inhabitants, who feel a sense of community and share special food on the same day.

 The most iconic dish is called the ‘Castradina‘, and is based on mouton meat, the only meat which could be found at the time of the plague.
 It’s eaten on the 21st of November as a remembrance of the support and loyalty of the people from Dalmatia, who were the only ones providing Venice with food during its long period of isolation, due to the plague.

 Importance of the ``Festa della Salute`` in contemporary Venice

 Every Italian city has the right to chose one day for the official city holiday.
 While the 25th of April is the day of the Venice Patron, it is also the Italian Liberation Day, which celebrates the victory of the Italian partisans over fascism and the occupation.